Other Common Names: Tulipwood, tulip-poplar, white-poplar, yellow poplar, whitewood

 - Finishing 5

-PROPERTIES OF WHITE OAK
+PROPERTIES OF POPLAR

 Very easy to work in almost all regards.
 There are few downsides to using Poplar including its softness, bending strength and shear strength.